Shawn Abner

 Shawn Wesley Abner (born June 17, 1966) is an American former professional baseball outfielder who played in Major League Baseball (MLB) from 1987 to 1992 for the San Diego Padres, California Angels, and Chicago White Sox.
 In 392 career games, Abner had a batting average of .227 with 191 hits, 11 home runs, and 71 runs batted in.
-He is widely considered a draft bust.

 The New York Mets drafted Abner with the first overall selection in the 1984 MLB draft.
+He is considered a notable draft bust.

 Early life

 Shawn Wesley Abner was born on June 17, 1966, in Hamilton, Ohio, to Ben Sr. and Carol.
 In middle school, Abner played American football as a running back, though in high school he switched positions to quarterback because his mother stated she did not want Abner to get hurt.
-Abner attended high school at Mechanicsburg Area High School in Mechanicsburg, Pennsylvania, where he played football and baseball as a center fielder.
+Abner attended high school at Mechanicsburg Area Senior High School in Mechanicsburg, Pennsylvania, where he played football and baseball as a center fielder.
 In 1981, in football, the Mechanicsburg Wildcats finished as runners up in the Capital Area Conference (CAC) to Red Land High School as Abner was named to the CAC all-star team, composed of the best players in the conference, as a defensive back.